 Since 2006: Director of Communications for Memphis & Mississippi, the joint tourism promotion organization for the state of Mississippi and Memphis Convention & Visitors Bureau.
 Responsible for tourism marketing in Germany, Switzerland and Austria by means of media work, Internet and consumer outreach.

-Since 2002: Occasional teaching assignments at Bryant University, Providence, Rhode Island, and class teaching at Fachhochschule (University of Applied Sciences) Mannheim, Germany (until 2004).
+Since 2002: Teaching assignments in communications and Marketing with annual on-site classes at Bryant University, Providence, Rhode Island, and adjunct professor in communications and writing at Fachhochschule (University of Applied Sciences) Mannheim, Germany (until 2004).

 Since 1998: Until 2000, German Representative for the State of Alabama in tourism development.
 After closure of all foreign offices, continuous engagement in project work.
 In 2016 re-launch as a tourism promotion office Alabama Tourism, set up as a partnership of several cities, regions and attractions and of the State of Alabama.Account Manager: Janin Nachtweh.

-Since 1996: German Representative for the Department of Tourist Development, State of Tennessee.
+1996-2022: German Representative for the Department of Tourist Development, State of Tennessee.
 Responsible for launching and operating tourism marketing in Germany, Switzerland and Austria.
+As per the decision of TDTD, discontinued through Textransfer and assigned to a different agency.
+Decision to launch the startup Tennessee Experts Europe succeeds

 2007 to 2015: Managing Director Tourism Germany, Switzerland and Austria for the Georgia Department of Economic Development, the state of Georgia's tourism promotion organization.
 Responsible for tourism marketing by means of media work, Internet and consumer outreach.
-Representation ended at the end of the year 2015 after Textransfer Communications preferred to not respond to a Request for Proposals for representation starting 2016.
+Representation ended at the end of the year 2015 after Textransfer Communications preferred to not respond to a new Request for Proposals for representation, but rather started an operation for Alabama (see above).

 2002 to 2013: Doctoral research project at Technische Universität Dortmund about fundamentals of journalism and journalism education in Germany and in the USA with field studies at Columbia University and University of Missouri).
 This produced a dissertation, which passed its defense in January 2013 with first-grade honors (summa cum laude).
 Two books resulting from this project have been published, see Media Research.